How to set up and operate CARE:

 Camera 1 Microsfot Life cam connects an USB port on the LEFT side of the laptop.

 Camera 2 Logitech Webcam C920 connects an USB port on the RIGHT side of the laptop.

 Do not connect the cameras on the same side of laptop.
 Do not use USB hub.

 Mount the cameras to the tripods.
-The best tripod height is about waist level (about 3 feet).
+The best tripod height is about 3 feet.
 Do not overbuy on tripods.
 Nice, sturdy tripods are unusable for CARE; too heavy to transport.
 Use lightweight tripods.
 The CARE cam hardly weighs 1 pound.
-They are "flimsy" so don't extend the legs all the way.

 The USB cables run under or along side the edge of the mat.
 Use short cable for near camera, long cable for the far camera.
 Avoid daisy chaining the cables.
 If you must daisy chain, no more than two.
 When combining active and passive cables, make sure that connection order is correct (computer->active cable->passive cable->camera).
 The male side to laptop, and female side to camera.